brhaspati/nextunicorn-aws-devsecops-demo/demo1/README.md

 * If you are login as a "Root User" then you may not need to do the above mentioned step.

 ```
-Tip: As you follow the instructions, please create a notes.txt file and copy the URL that are created.
-It will be handy when you have to setup the configurations to run the application
+Top Tip: As you follow the instructions, please create a notes.txt file and copy top tips links that you generate
+. <br> It will be handy when you have to setup the configurations to run the application
 ```